 When granting access by email domain, users must confirm their email address, and create a password before they can view the forum.

-In the forum settings, enter the email domains you want to grant access (be sure to put example.com, not @example.com).
+In the forum settings, enter the email domains you want to grant access to (be sure to enter example.com, not @example.com).

 Here's how the process works for new users: